tonibois/cook/README.md

 1. Refresh your web browser
 2. Restart Odoo service
-3. Update & Updat apps List
+3. Update apps
-3. You must see it in your list of Apps
+4. You must see it in your list of Apps

 <img src="static/description/ModuleInterface.png" alt="drawing" width="700"/>